-When pursuing an Apparel Merchandising B.S. degree, you have the opportunity to work with faculty who have expertise and experience in many aspects of the field.
+When pursuing a Merchandising B.S. degree, you have the opportunity to work with faculty who have expertise and experience in many aspects of the field.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of readings and assignments, and how the course helps you work toward your goals.

 Undergraduate scholarships and awards

 Eskenazi School of Art, Architecture + Design school-specific scholarships and awards are open to high-achieving IUB students majoring in Merchandising, Comprehensive Design, Fashion Design, Interior Design, and Studio Art.

 The Fashion Scholarship Fund offers merit-based, competitive $7,500 scholarships.

 The College of Arts and Sciences offers additional scholarships and awards.

 Internships offer you a chance to develop both technical and transferable skills while making vital professional contacts with others in the field.
 Many students begin exploring internship opportunities as early as after their sophomore year, though many employers prefer students who are juniors or seniors.

 Many larger and medium-sized companies participate in on-campus recruiting through the Walter Center for Career Achievement.
 Additionally, quite a few of our alumni alert us to opportunities in their organizations.
 The four main internship and entry-level positions are assistant buyer, assistant store manager, product development, and merchandise analyst.
 Previous merchandising students have accepted corporate internships with organizations such as: